 Having said the above, having access to a pitching machine is of great benefit to most ballplayers, as long as they know the best way to use them.
-One thing I tell people when they question about using a pitching machine is that if you can hit, you can hit anything, whether it’s from a pitching machine, a ball on a batting tee, short flipped balls, or a live pitcher.
-Period.
+People usually ask me how will a pitching machine help them.
+I tell them that if you manage to train with pitching machines, you will most likely be able to strike anything, whether it’s from a pitching machine, a ball on a batting tee, or a live pitcher.
 Of course, that is easier said than done because having great hitting mechanics is not easy.
 As with all hitting, the ability to hit line drives with backspin in the direction of the pitch location is always the batting goal.

-Following are the best way to use a pitching machine, and it is good to keep in mind that the age of the player is important too.
-The reason for that is that most pitching machines are set at about 45 to fifty feet from the batter.
-Therefore, that distance is comparable to the regulation distance youth players aged 7 to 12 compete at in baseball games.
+It is good to keep in mind that the age of the player is important.
+The reason is that most pitching machines are set at about 45 to 50 feet from the batter.
+Therefore, that distance is comparable to the regulation distance youth players aged 7 to 12 compete in baseball games.
 However, that is a much shorter distance than teenage, high school and above players face in games, so the real speed reaction times differ for older players.
-That variation must be considered when setting speeds for each batter.
+That variation must be taken into consideration when you set speeds for each batter.
 Often, I recommend faster speeds for younger players and slower ones for older kids for that reason.
-Also, at season’s first practices, pitching machine speeds should be set at slow speeds and gradually increased as the season approaches.
+Also, during the season’s first practices, pitching machine speeds should be set at slow speeds and gradually increased as the season approaches.

 Necessary Pitching Machine Pointers

 - Have all players wear a batting helmet when using any ball other than a whiffle ball, no matter how accurate the machine is.
-I have seen injuries occur from fouled off balls especially off the top net as balls come back down to the player’s head and face area.
-Batters should consider using their non-game bat for most of their time with a batting machine when hard balls are used.
-Bats have a limited lifespan so they may wear out quickly if used with a pitching machine too often.
+I have seen injuries occur from fouled-off balls, especially off the top net, as balls come back down to the player’s head and face area.
+Batters should consider using their non-game bat for most of their time with a batting machine if they plan on using hard balls.
+Bats have a limited lifespan, so they may wear out quickly if used with a pitching machine too often.

-- If the distance from machine to batter can be altered, set the distance to approximate the correct game distance.
+- If the distance from the machine to the batter can be altered, consider setting the distance to approximate the correct game distance.

 - A coach should set a marker down that marks the first and third baselines, so batted balls are fair or foul balls.
 Of course, hitting outside on a ballfield makes the markers

-- Have coach and then the batter look at a pitch or two before getting into the batter’s box to get a feel for it and to ensure the machine seems safe.
+- Have the coach and the batter look at a pitch or two before getting into the batter’s box to get a feel for it and to ensure the machine seems safe.

-- Have player widen stance at first and hit with no stride until they get a feel for the speed and timing of the release point.
+- Have players widen their stance at first and hit with no stride until they get a feel for the speed and timing of the release point.

 - As mentioned previously, any time the speed can be altered after ten or fifteen pitches, it is worthwhile and the best use of batting practice.

 - With machines that are very accurate, batters should move around in the batter’s box to get different pitch locations to practice.
-For example, moving away from home plate will give them the outside half pitch and moving closer to home will provide the inside pitch.
+For example, moving away from the home plate will give them the outside half pitch, and moving closer to home will provide the inside pitch.

 Also, players can move up in the box towards the machine to get slightly higher pitch locations, etc